mmeewis/TL15/exercise5/README.md

 ## Deploy the DraftDataService bundle

-* Download the bundle from github and deploy it via http://localhost:4502/system/console, make sure the bundle is started
+* Download the [summit.lab.tl15-bundle-0.0.1-SNAPSHOT.jar](resources/summit.lab.tl15-bundle-0.0.1-SNAPSHOT.jar) bundle from github and deploy it via http://localhost:4502/system/console, make sure the bundle is started.

 ## Configure the "Forms Portal Draft and Submission Configuration"